This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

 2. Fertility clinics have changed their policies.

-On March 17, 2020, the American Society for Reproductive Medicine (ASRM) released new clinical recommendations “based on the public health concepts of containment, mitigation, and resource optimization, and [that] apply to all reproductive medicine practices regardless of setting, and take into consideration the health of patients, providers, physicians, clinical staff, and the population as a whole.”
-As of March 30, 2020, the ARSM affirmed their recommendations.
+On April 24, 2020, the American Society for Reproductive Medicine (ASRM) released an update to their clinical recommendations from March 17.
+The original recommendations, “based on the public health concepts of containment, mitigation, and resource optimization, and [that] apply to all reproductive medicine practices regardless of setting, and take into consideration the health of patients, providers, physicians, clinical staff, and the population as a whole,” suggested that clinics:

 - Don’t initiate new treatment cycles — including ovulation induction, intrauterine insemination (IUI), in-vitro fertilization (IVF) (both egg retrievals and frozen embryo transfers), and non-urgent egg or embryo freezing.